pomtk/stripe/README.md

 # Prebuilt Checkout page with subscriptions

-Explore a full, working code sample of an integration with Stripe Checkout and Customer Portal.
  The client- and server-side code redirects to a prebuilt payment page hosted on Stripe.
-Included are some basic build and run scripts you can use to start up the application.

 ## Running the sample